ThomasLuypaert/soundscapeR/README.md

 ### 4\.
 Thresholding the spectral index dataframe

-The next step in the `soundscapeR` workflow is thresholding.
+The next step in the `soundscaper` workflow is thresholding.
 This step is used to separate the acoustically active time-frequency bins (the signal) from the background values (the noise).
 This is done with the `binarize_df` function, which uses a binarization algorithm to turn